Elizabeth Lang Founder & CEO

 areas of expertise

-- Domestic and family violence
+• Domestic and family violence

-- Diversity and inclusion
+• Diversity and Inclusion

-- Master of Human Rights
+- Master of Human Rights,

-Centre for Human Rights Education, Curtin University of Technology
+Centre for Human Rights Education, Curtin University of Technology – Completed 2012.

-The vision behind Diversity Focus
+The story behind Diversity Focus